zapman449/monitorama_2016_notes/Tue09__Lightening_Talks__by_everyone.md

       the rest of the day off.
         * tried as an experiment, works very well
         * Quotes:
-            * "Makes oncall almost bearable"
+            * "Makes on-call almost bearable"
             * "Allows for a clean break before your weekend"
             * "Friday morning sleep in allows for healthy weekend"
         * Scales with team size... cheaper as team grows